ReduxST/ComfyUI_MaraScott_Nodes/README.md

 ## Ollama Vision Integration for Tile Prompting

-The TilePrompter node now includes Ollama vision capabilities, allowing you to generate contextual descriptions of tiles using AI vision models.
-This functionality is implemented in a separate node (McBoaty_TilePrompter_Ollama_v1) to preserve the original TilePrompter functionality.
+A new node, McBoaty_TilePrompter_Ollama_v1, has been added that uses Ollama vision capabilities to generate contextual descriptions of tiles using AI vision models.
+This node exists alongside the original TilePrompter node and provides an alternative way to generate tile descriptions through AI vision analysis.

 ### Files:
 - `py/nodes/UpscalerRefiner/McBoaty_TilePrompter_Ollama_v1.py` - Main node implementation